Benjamin Chavis: Environmental racism

-In 1982, Dr. Chavis coined the term environmental racism during environmental justice protests in Warren County, NC.
-Over the past four decades, Dr. Chavis has emerged as the "Godfather of the Environmental Justice Movement."
-One account by the Washington Post documented that Benjamin Chavis cried out: "this is environmental racism!" at the moment of his arrest during the 1982 PCB landfill protests in North Carolina.
+Some have asserted that Chavis coined the term environmental racism in 1982, during environmental justice protests in Warren County, North Carolina, although Carolyn A. Burrow (Adjoa Aiyetero) had used the term in 1970.
+Over the past four decades, Chavis has emerged as the "Godfather of the Environmental Justice Movement."
+Some have asserted that Benjamin Chavis cried out: "this is environmental racism!" at the moment of his arrest during the 1982 PCB landfill protests in North Carolina, but legal scholar Richard J. Lazarus found this likely apocryphal; Chavis first was recorded using the term in 1987.
 He writes in the forward of a 1993 testimonial of the environmental justice movement:

-Racial discrimination in the deliberated targeting of ethnic and minority communities for exposure to toxic and hazardous waste sites and facilities, coupled with the systematic exclusion of minorities in environmental policy making, enforcement, and remediation.

 In 1986 Chavis conducted and published the landmark national study: Toxic Waste and Race in the United States of America, that statistically revealed the correlation between race and the location of toxic waste throughout the United States.
 Chavis is considered by many environmental grassroots activists to be the "Godfather of the post-modern environmental justice movement" that has steadily grown throughout the nation and world since the early 1980s.

 National Council of Churches

-In 1988, Dr. Chavis was elected Vice President of the National Council of Churches.
-Dr. Chavis also served as chairman of its Prophetic Justice unit as a Minister of the United Church of Christ.
-In 2013, Dr. Chavis began writing weekly columns for the National Newspaper Association.
+In 1988, Chavis was elected vice president of the National Council of Churches.
+Chavis also served as chairman of its Prophetic Justice unit as a Minister of the United Church of Christ.
+In 2013, Chavis began writing weekly columns for the National Newspaper Association.
 His columns both insightful and educational, have been published in the country's leading minority newspapers, such as The AFRO.
 Theologically, Chavis has worked for decades on identifying the common points of unity between the three Abrahamic faiths of Judaism, Christianity and Islam.
 Today, Chavis continues to work on ecumenical and interfaith matters across the United States and throughout the world.